cadjai/config-OpenShift-Lifecycle-Manager-Disconnected/README.md

    - index_image:  The index image to use if a dedicated index is being created for this operator.
    - index_image_tag: The index tag if a dedicated index is being created for this operator.

+- icsp_manifests_path: Path to the location of the ICSP files.
+The files are expected to be named consistently with sub directories of the provided location.
+- icsp_manifests_file: Name of the ICSP file and this has to be the same for each of the ICSP files to be processed.
+- catsrcs_manifests_path: Path to the location of the CatalogSource files.
+The files are expected to be named consistently with sub directories of the provided location.
+- catsrcs_manifests_file: Name of the CatalogSource file and this has to be the same for each of the CatalogSource files to be processed.

 Dependencies
 ------------